 Informational purposes only, not medical or legal advice.
 Please consult your doctor or surgeon.

 Bladder “lift” surgery is an operation that supports a sagging bladder so urine control is easier.
 The bladder sits above the vagina.
-When the tissues that hold it up (fascia and ligaments) get stretched or weakened, part of the bladder can bulge down (called cystocele), causing leaks, pressure, or a heavy feeling.
+When the tissues that hold it up (fascia and ligaments) get stretched or weakened, part of the bladder can bulge down (called a cystocele), causing leaks, pressure, or a heavy feeling.
 In a bladder lift, a surgeon reaches the vaginal side of the bladder and tightens or reinforces those support tissues, sometimes adding a strip of surgical material (mesh or your own tissue) like a sling to hold the bladder and urethra in a better position.

 The goal isn’t to change the bladder itself, but to restore the “hammock” it rests on so the urethra stays closed when you cough, laugh, or exercise.
 Different techniques exist—native tissue repair, mid‑urethral sling, or colporrhaphy—and your anatomy and symptoms guide the choice.
 It’s focused on structure: re‑support the bladder so the urine pathway works more like it’s supposed to.